 Now that we’ve covered the why’s it’s time to talk format.
 An effective executive summary is succinct and to the point.
 The statement should lead off the page, or multi-page resume and is generally one to six thoughtful and info-packed sentences.
 Here candidates should list out their personal and professional skills, professional experiences and individual accomplishments and backgrounds that may set them apart from other similarly situated candidates.
 An executive summary wins out over an objective statement for job-seekers that have plenty to say about themselves, and the relevant credentials to back their words up.

-6 Tips When Creating Your Executive Summary
+6 Tips for Crafting an Effective Executive Summary

-Executive Summary Example
+Executive Summary Samples

-Business development professional with twelve years of progressive responsibility in sales, client services and leadership.
+Business development professional with twelve years of progressive responsibility in sales, client services, and leadership.
 Verifiable track record of maximizing revenue and expanding market share.
 Effective in developing relationships at VP and CXO levels, having partnered with leaders at mid-size and Fortune 50 companies.
 Previous eight years have been spent in the BPO industry, overseeing the acquisition and management of multi-million dollar and multi-year contracts.
 Respected by clients, peers and senior leaders for my commitment to driving results and transforming concepts into reality.

 As we mentioned above, an executive summary isn’t a complete narrative of your previous work.
 Rather, this opening section should provide a helpful guide to anyone looking for a big picture overview of your candidacy.
 If you’re applying for more than one position, consider customizing your summary or having several pre-drafted versions ready to go to fit the individual needs of any given position.

 Article Updated from the Original on February 8, 2018